 6. Not enough payment methods

 In the beginning of the online shopping era, paying with a credit card was the only option.
 Today, that’s no longer the case.
 Many shoppers now prefer alternative payment methods that offer greater convenience or security.
-For example, some people prefer PayPal or Google Pay, since their credit card information is already saved and secure in these platforms.
+For example, some people prefer PayPal or Google Pay, since their credit card information is already saved and secure in these platforms or through cryptocurrencies.
 Others want the option to purchase their cart with multiple installments.
 If you don’t make the payment process easy and seamless, shoppers can jump ship and find a different brand or retailer that does give them options.

 7. Website had errors or slow load times